 A type of derivative, futures contracts require buyers and sellers to trade an asset at a specified price on a predetermined future date.
 The two participating parties agree to buy and sell an asset for a price agreed on today (forward price), with delivery and payment occurring on a specified future date (delivery date).
 Futures contracts are standardized for trading on futures exchanges, and typically involve physical commodities or financial instruments.
 Some futures call for physical delivery of the underlying asset, while others are cash settled.
 Click here to learn more.

-Unlike stock options, futures are the underlying instrument off which the options are priced.
+A type of option in which the underlying asset is futures.
 Futures options expire into long/short futures contracts.Click here to learn more.

 A measurement of the magnitude of daily movement in the price of an underlying over a future period of time.
 Unlike historical volatility, future volatility is unknown.
 However, many market participants attempt to forecast future volatility using mathematical models.